edchen1240/OpenAI-API-Python-Quick-Start/README.md

     Code for submitting text queries from a .txt file.
 - `OpenAI_API_2_text+image.py`:
     Code for submitting text queries from a .txt file and an image file (formats: .jpg, .jpeg, .png, .bmp, or .gif).
+- `OpenAI_API_3_autoText.py`:
+    Code for submitting text with upgrade interation question to allow (a) new topic, (b) follow up, or the original (c) select file.

 ## Requirement
-1. Make sure your organization allows you to visit [this webpage](https://github.com/edchen1240/OpenAI-API-Python-Quick-Start) that you are currently looking at, and the API portal [https://api.openai.com/](https://api.openai.com/).
+1. Make sure your organization allows you to visit [this webpage](https://github.com/edchen1240/OpenAI-API-Python-Quick-Start) that you are currently looking at, and the API portal [https://api.openai.com/](https://api.openai.com/) (should be able to see a welcome message.)
 2. Install python and an IDE (like [VSCode](https://code.visualstudio.com/docs/python/python-tutorial)), as well as necessary libraries in OpenAI_API_0_module\.py.
-(Such as sys, os, base64, tkinter, datetime, json, and requests.)
+(Such as sys, os, base64, tkinter, datetime, json, requests, subprocess, re, and shutil.)
 3. Sign-up for OpenAI API key at [OpenAI's official website](https://openai.com/blog/openai-api).
 (Might need a credit or debit card as payment method.)